 Become a national heritage

 Recently, the Ministry of Culture, Sports and Tourism has decided to include the national intangible cultural heritage "Knowledge of exploiting and processing bird's nests in Khanh Hoa".
 After many efforts to preserve and develop, the long-standing traditional bird's nest profession of Khanh Hoa people has received recognition and honor.
-This information has brought joy, pride, and emotion to those who have been attached to the bird's nest profession for many years.
+This information has brought joy, pride, and emotion to those who have been involved in the bird's nest profession for many years.
 After many ups and downs, joys and sorrows with the profession, one day the bird's nest profession will truly be famous", said Mr. Vo Van Cam (Nguyen Van Thanh street, Vinh Nguyen ward).

 According to Mr. Le Van Hoa - Deputy Director of the Department of Culture and Sports, the cultural space related to the bird's nest profession is not only concentrated in one location but in 33 islands and 173 bird's nest caves.
 The cultural space of the bird's nest profession also includes religious works.
 In addition, there are also locations for producing and processing bird's nests throughout the province.
-The knowledge and experience in the practice of the profession have created a traditional local profession and have been maintained and existed for several centuries, contributing to the diversity and enrichment of intangible cultural heritage in Khanh Hoa.
+The knowledge and experience in the practice of the profession have created a traditional local profession and have been maintained and existed for centuries, contributing to the diversity and enrichment of intangible cultural heritage in Khanh Hoa.

 The bird's nest industry has left behind valuable historical relics in many aspects, forming the bird's nest festival and being practiced annually.
 The fact that the bird's nest industry is included in the list of national intangible cultural heritage is a way to protect and preserve this traditional industry for sustainable development.